MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 #Conclusion

 Why do we think structs are important enough to start our Swift series with discussing them?
-You will realize that working with structs for modelling some of your app's data can often be easier than using classes.
+You will realize that working with structs for modeling some of your app's data can often be easier than using classes.
 As discussed at the beginning of this post, structs are value types.
 That means they can only have one owner and are always copied when assigned to a new variable or sent to a method or function.
 That makes your code inherently safer; making changes to a struct will not affect other parts of your program.
 For this reason most of the Swift standard library uses structs instead of classes, Arrays, Dictionaries, etc. are all structs.
+Additionally the `let` keywords allows us to create immutable struct instances.
+If we have data that should not be changed after initialization we can ensure that at compile time when using structs (that is not true for classes as we will see soon!).
 Best practices for Swift are still about the evolve, it will be interesting to see how many developers will use structs over classes.

+If you want to learn more about Swift and ship your own original iPhone App or iPhone Game you should attend our [Summer Academy](https://makeschool.com/apply?referrer=54750)!

 Stay tuned for more tutorials of this series!